jan-bogaerts/mark/src/generated/mdc_cond_compress.md

   - For each text fragment in the project service's data list:
     - For every transformer in the entry points list of the cybertron service:
       - Request the transformer to asynchronously render its result (renderResult).
-# MarkdownCode > components > body > editor
-- The editor component uses the monaco editor npm package to display markdown text.
-- When the editor is loaded, it retrieves the text from the project service and applies the theme, font, and font-size from the theme-service.
-- The editor will reload the text whenever the project service triggers the 'content-changed' event.
-- The monaco editor monitors several events:
-  - onDidChangeModelContent: processes content changes using the project service.
-  - onDidFocusEditorWidget: stores a reference to the monaco editor in the selection service.
-  - onDidBlurEditorWidget: removes the reference to the monaco editor from the selection service.
-  - onDidChangeCursorPosition: updates the position-tracking service with the new cursor position.
-  - onDidChangeCursorSelection: notifies subscribers of the selection-service about the selection change.
-- The monaco editor always occupies all available space.
 # MarkdownCode > components > body > outline
 - The outline component is on the left side of the editor.
 - It displays a tree structure representing the headings in the active project.